Amber

 Note

-Our tests show that for moderate sized systems the most efficient setup is one V100 GPGPU card and one CPU core.
-An example batch script would be:
+Our tests show that for medium-sized systems the most efficient setup is one GPU card and one CPU core.

 #!/bin/bash -l